By Daniela Rebollo Salazar

 Why does this matter?

-Osteoarthritis (OA) is a leading cause of disability in the United States and is the most common type of arthritis.
-The pathogenesis …
+Osteoarthritis (OA) is a leading cause of disability in the United States and is the most common type of arthritis. …

 By Allison Harrington, MD